 Next, grab the end vertex and resize the 2D connection so it covers the entire cell face.

 Then, right-click and choose Done from the context menu.
 Next, select the 2D connection and again right-click to display the context menu.
 Then, choose the Extract Weir Crest Geometry command.

-The software will then display a dialog box, allowing you to select the terrain surface for extracting the weir crest geometry from.
+The software will then display the Extract Weir Crest Geometry dialog box, allowing you to select the elevation data sources for extracting the weir crest geometry.

 After clicking the [OK] button, the software will then update the weir crest geometry to occupy the cell face.